ThomG1/record_collectors_db/README.md

 ### Existing Features

-- **Feature #1**
+- **Sign-Up**

-    - Details about this particular feature, including the value to the site, and benefit for the user.
-Be as detailed as possible!
+    - The 'Sign-Up' feature is the spine of the application, allowing users to create an account to begin adding records to their collection.

 ![screenshot](documentation/feature01.png)